learnk8s/learnk8s.io/src/terraform-aws/content.md

 }
 ```

-The above configuration makes use of the [network submodule](https://github.com/weibeld/terraform-aws-kubeadm/tree/master/modules/network) which is distributed as part of the kubeadm module.
+The above configuration adds an invocation of the [network submodule](https://github.com/weibeld/terraform-aws-kubeadm/tree/master/modules/network).

-The network submodule creates a new VPC with a single subnet.
+The network submodule is distributed as part of the kubeadm module and it creates a VPC that is suitable for hosting a cluster created by the kubeadm module.

-The IDs of this VPC and subnet are then passed to the kubeadm module via the `vpc_id` and `subnet_id` input variables, which causes the kubeadm module to create the cluster in this VPC.
+The configuration passes the IDs of the created VPC and its subnet to the `vpc_id` and `subnet_id` [input variables](https://registry.terraform.io/modules/weibeld/kubeadm/aws?tab=inputs) of the kubeadm module.

-> You can see all input variables of the kubeadm module on its [Terraform Registry page](https://registry.terraform.io/modules/weibeld/kubeadm/aws?tab=inputs).

-This causes the kubeadm module to create the cluster in the specified VPC and subnet, which means that your cluster will run in its own brand-new dedicated VPC.
+This causes the kubeadm module to create the cluster in the specified VPC and subnet, which means that your cluster will run this new dedicated VPC.

-Since you added a new module invocation, you need to run `terraform init` again:
+Since you added a new module invocation, you first need to run `terraform init` before you can apply the configuration:

 ```terminal|command=1|title=bash
 terraform init
 ```

+This downloads the network submodule to your local directory.

-Then you can apply your updated configuration:
+Now you can apply your new configuration:

 ```terminal|command=1|title=bash
 terraform apply
 ```

-Terraform now figures out how to get from the current state to the updated specification and shows you the execution plan.
+Terraform now figures out how to get from the current state to the new specification and shows you the execution plan.

-If you pay attention, you can see that the `aws_instance` resources get destroyed and recreated, which means that you will get effectively a new cluster.
+If you pay close attention to the execution plan, you can see that the `aws_instance` resources get destroyed and recreated — this means that Terraform will effectively destroy the existing cluster and create a new one in the new VPC.

 To confirm the execution plan, type `yes`.

-_When the command completes, your cluster has just been recreated in a new VPC._
+When the command completes, you should have both a new VPC and a new cluster running in it.

-> You can confirm that a new VPC has indeed been created in the [AWS VPC Console](https.//console.aws.amazon.com/vpc/home).
+> You can see the VPC that Terraform created in the [AWS VPC Console](https.//console.aws.amazon.com/vpc/home).

-The kubeconfig file in your current working directory has been updated as well to point to the new cluster.

-You can confirm that you can access the new cluster with:
+Let's test if you can still access this new cluster:

 ```terminal|command=1|title=bash
 kubectl --kubeconfig real-hedgehog.conf get pods --all-namespaces
 ```

-> Please replace `real-hedgehog.conf` with the name of your kubeconfig file.
+_Bingo!_

-You should see the list of system Pods as before.
+You should see the list of system Pods just like before.

+But now your cluster is running in its own VPC isolated from any other AWS resources!

 ## Multiple clusters

-So far, you created only a single cluster, but what if you wanted a whole series of clusters?
+So far, you created only a single cluster, but what if you want multiple ones?

-_For example, for running a series of experiments?_
+_For example, if you wanted to run a series of experiments on multiple clusters in parallel?_

-The Terraform kubeadm module has you covered here.
+In the following, you will extend your fleet of clusters to three clusters in total.

-To create two additional clusters (for a total of three), edit your configuration as follows:
+To do so, edit your configuration as follows:

 ```hcl|highlight=13-25,28-32|title=main.tf
 module "network" {